upenn-libraries/openn_wam_csv/README.md

 # Create Walters Repository CSV

-Recreate the OPenn repository CSV format for Walters MSS and Other books.
-A separate file will be needed for each collection.
+Recreate the OPenn repository CSV format for repository 0020 folders WaltersManuscripts and OtherColllections.
 The following is a sample of an OPenn repository CSV.

 From `0007_contents.csv`: